akbartus/WebAR-Coloring/README.md

 <b>Please note:</b> The texture in the examples containing 3D model is applied only to a part of the model.

+<b>Please note:</b> The texture mapping could be applied in relation to animated models as well (which means that you can use animated 3D models).
+It is also possible to apply texture mapping to 3D models, parts of which, during the first load could be placed to different locations in 3D space (for example consider a 3D model of a house separated into parts to make it easier for texture mapping, which come together to create a house after loading of the scene).

+### **UPDATES**
+This is the very first version of the repository.
+In the near future there will be additions.

 ### **Tech Stack**
 The web AR coloring is powered by AFrame, Three.js and OpenCV.js and web AR libraries as MindAR.js, AR.js, SimpleAR.
 The 3D model of the raccoon was taken from MindAR.js repository.